natsatra/natsatra.github.io/src/content/projects/copythat.md

 ## Security limitations

-Being honest about the boundaries matters as much as the protections.
-Known limitations:
+Here are some known limitations:

 - **Data is not encrypted at rest.** `chrome.storage.local` is stored in plaintext (LevelDB) inside your browser profile.
 Anyone with access to your OS user account — or malware running as your user — can read it.
 The extension relies entirely on OS-level account security and full-disk encryption.
 - **Do not store secrets.** This is a notepad, not a password manager.
 Beyond the unencrypted storage, anything you *copy* lands on the system clipboard, which any focused application (and, on some platforms, background clipboard managers) can read.
 Passwords, API keys, and tokens don't belong here.
 - **No popup lock.** Anyone at your unlocked browser can open the popup and read every note.
 No PIN, password, or biometric gate stands in the way.
 - **No backup or recovery.** The flip side of no-cloud: uninstalling the extension, clearing extension data, or losing the browser profile permanently destroys all notes.
-No export feature exists yet, and a confirmed bulk delete cannot be undone.
+There is no export feature as yet, and a confirmed bulk delete cannot be undone.
 - **Tab characters aren't preserved.** The editor is a `contenteditable`, and tab-indented content may have its tabs converted to spaces when saved.
 Space-indented code (Python on 4 spaces, for example) round-trips reliably; if you keep tab-indented snippets here, check them after pasting.
 - **Storage quota.** Without the `unlimitedStorage` permission, `storage.local` is capped (~10 MB in Chrome, ~5 MB historically in Firefox).
 At 25,000 characters per tab and 20 tabs, normal use stays far below the cap, but hitting quota surfaces as a "storage limit reached" toast and the write is dropped.
 - **Trust is per-install.** As with any extension, these guarantees apply to the audited source in the <a href="https://github.com/natsatra/CopyThat" target="_blank" rel="noopener noreferrer">CopyThat repository</a>.
 The Firefox Add-ons build is reviewed and signed by Mozilla against that source; a Chromium copy you load unpacked is only as trustworthy as the checkout you loaded it from.